scitt-community/scitt-api-emulator/README.md

-# SCITT API emulator
+# SCITT API interoperability client

-This repository contains the source code for the SCITT API emulator.
-It is meant to allow experimenting with [SCITT](https://datatracker.ietf.org/wg/scitt/about/) APIs and formats.
-It is not meant to be used in production code.
+This repository contains the source code for the SCITT API interoperability client and sample emulator.

+It is meant to allow experimenting with [SCITT](https://datatracker.ietf.org/wg/scitt/about/) APIs and formats and proving interoperability of implementations.

+Note the SCITT standards are not yet fully published and are subject to change.
+This repository aims to keep up with changes to the WG output as faithfully as possible but in the event of inconsistencies between this and the IETF WG documents, the IETF documents are primary.

 ## Prerequisites